 If you have ever coached a youth tournament game, you are familiar with the California Tie-Breaker.
 The genesis of the name is unknown, but one must assume it got its moniker on the fields of the Golden State because more youth baseball is played there than anywhere else.
+During breaks, you can play quick games like slot on your phone in order to pass the time.

 For the uninitiated, the California Tie-Breaker works as follows: If, at the end of regulation (6, 7, or 9 innings), the game is tied, each team begins their half of the extra inning(s) with a runner on second base.
 Customarily, the last out from the previous inning is the runner placed on second.
 Of course, there are many ways to manipulate this system, but at the youth level, there are rarely enough players, or enough variance in players, to make this truly feasible.